-Procedures that support physical distancing, discourage congregating and separate cohorts as best as possible will be put in place and communicated prior to reopening.
-School drop-off/dismissal times may be staggered, and multiple exit doors will be used to allow for physical distancing to occur.
-Drop-off and dismissal of students will happen outside the school unless it is determined that there is a need for the parent/guardian to enter the setting.
+Procedures that support physical distancing, discourage congregating and separate cohorts as best as possible have been put in place and communicated prior to reopening.
+School drop-off/dismissal times are staggered, and multiple exit doors will be used to allow for physical distancing to occur.
+Drop-off and dismissal of students will happen outside the school.